 At Rothbury First School, every child has an entitlement to benefit from teaching and learning of the highest quality.
 Teachers will be given the professional responsibility to ensure that their teaching meets this standard.
-The School Leadership Team (SLT), with support and challenge from external advisers, will monitor, evaluate and review teaching to ensure that this high standard is met.
+The Head teachers with support and challenge from external advisers, will monitor, evaluate and review teaching to ensure that this high standard is met.